 - Sleep difficulties

+You don’t have to feel held back by your difficult childbirth experience.
+I use Eye Movement Desensitization and Reprocessing (EMDR) to help mothers recover from childbirth trauma.
 EMDR is one of the most effective treatment methods for processing and resolving trauma.
-I have completed specialized EMDR training, and use this technique regularly in my practice.
-In my clinical experience, combining EMDR with other forms of therapy is the best way to help women heal from a traumatic birth experience.
+Having completed specialized EMDR training, I often use it in my counseling practice.
+I have seen the power of combining EMDR with other forms of therapy and believe this is the best way to help women heal from a traumatic birth experience.
 Please see my page on EMDR for more information.